Please note that Tapas no longer supports Internet Explorer.

 Darkness again.

-Cain jolted awake, gasping, drenched in sweat.
-His heart hammered against his ribs, throat raw from a cry he hadn’t made.
+Cain jolted awake, gasping and drenched in sweat.
+His heart hammered against his ribs, and his throat was raw from a cry he hadn’t made.
 For a long moment, he stared at the window.
 He thought he’d see the old oak tree.
 But there was nothing, just the veil of night and the whisper of the city below.

 He pressed a trembling hand to his chest.
 The silence was almost kind.

-In the faint reflection of the glass, his face looked younger, like that same boy still waiting for his parents to wake up.
+In the faint reflection of the glass, his face looked younger, like the same boy still waiting for his parents to wake up.

 In dreams, the past found him.